anders617/michigan-dining-api/README.md

 ### Heroku
 Currently michigan-dining-api is deployed and hosted on [Heroku](https://www.heroku.com/home) at https://michigan-dining-api.herokuapp.com.

+Heroku is not optimal for hosting grpc servers since it does not support HTTP/2.
+Therefore, if you plan to take advantage of grpc, I recommend you use a different provider such as AWS.

 In order to deploy your own server:
 * Setup the Heroku application to point to this repository